DawoodSaeed/angular-linko-app/README.md

 The can user can click the link and open the articles the found interesting

-The App is in development ...
+##The App is in development

+To DO:
+- Warning messages
+- Success messages
+- Sorting Feature
+- And the backend of the app in golang